Mark Landon Smith

 He is the executive director of ARTS LIVE THEATRE, Co-founder/Co-Producer of Ceramic Cow Productions and co-director, emcee and actor with Phunbags Comedy Improv.
-He is also the Founder and co-director of the Actor's Casting Agency.
+He is also the Founder and co-director of the Actor's Casting Agency and Smith|Fox casting, and runs the Playwright's Workshop for TheatreSquared.

-Smith has appeared in regional theatres receiving nominations and wins for Best Actor, Best Supporting Actor, Best Featured Actor, Best Set Design and Best Choreography.
+He received the Arkansas Governor's Award for the Arts, was featured on PBS and has appeared in regional theatres receiving nominations and wins for Best Actor, Best Supporting Actor, Best Featured Actor, Best Set Design and Best Choreography.
 His script Christmas Carol High School is a 2012 AATE Distinguished Play Award nominee.